-I recently searched your name on eBay and I found a recording bythe name of Metropolis which was one your first bands.
-What kind of memories you have from those days?
+I recently searched your name on eBay, and I found a recording by Metropolis’s name, one of your first bands.
+What kind of memories do you have from those days?

 Yeah, Metropolis, oh god.
 That was fucking awful.
 There was a song called “Take Off with the Crowd and Let’s Get Rowdy.”
 Oh man, that was terrible.
 It was awful.
-This was the late 1970s.
+This was in the late 1970s.
 I think we recorded that in ’78 or ’79.
-It was this guy Vinnie and he had this guitar player named Maynard.
-He was actually a bad motherfucker too, he could play good.
-Criss played bass, I played rhythm guitar and we had this Maynard guy played main guitar and Vinnie played drums.
-Yeah that was ’79.
+It was this guy Vinnie, and he had this guitar player named Maynard.
+He was a bad motherfucker, too; he could play good.
+Criss played bass and rhythm guitar and had this Maynard guy played the main guitar, and Vinnie played drums.
+Yeah, that was ’79.

 Did you spend a lot of time with that band?

 Well, we went through different members like crazy.
 Cuz’ we were just a club band.
-We would play little shit-holes, kind of like the one we’re sitting in right now! [laughs] But that’s how we made our living back then.
-Just playing clubs, bars.
+We would play little shit-holes, kind of like the one we’re sitting in right now! [laughs] But that’s how we made our living back then—just playing clubs, bars.
 We had a big debut and ending.
-One single, it went nowhere, end of band.
+One single, it went nowhere, end of the band.

-Speaking about the band you have now… It’s not a secret that they all played in Zack Steven’s band Circle II Circle before so how they all ended up being in your band?
+The band you have now, it’s not a secret that they all played in Zack Steven’s band Circle II Circle before, so how did they all end up being in your band?

 Well, things just didn’t work out with them and Zak [Stevens].
-There were a lot of misunderstandings with them and they did a tour and they weren’t happy.
-So, they were available and I needed a band so I was like, come on! “laughs”
+There were many misunderstandings with them, and they did a tour, and they weren’t happy.
+So, they were available, and I needed a band, so I was like, come on! “laughs.”

 You did a lot of writing for Circle II Circle’s first two albums.
 In the future, are you still going to work with Circle II Circle?

 Yeah, but Jerry never even recorded with us anyway.
-So, the band as far as its recording lineup is concerned, is the same as it’s always been since the first record.
-The only thing we did was to add Jerry as a second guitar player for a tour about a year ago, but when we start working on new material we realized he was insane!
-We had to make the move on that so we got the other guy, umm fuck, what’s his name?
+So, as far as its recording lineup is concerned, the band is the same as it’s been since the first record.
+We only added Jerry as a second guitar player for a tour about a year ago, but when we started working on new material, we realized he was insane!
+We had to make a move on that, so we got the other guy; umm fuck, what’s his name?
 Shane.
-Shane came in and played on a couple songs on the album but he’s got some issues going on so we’ll just see what happens?
+Shane came in and played on a couple of songs on the album, but he’s got some issues going on, so we’ll just see what happens?

 It’s hard to explain where he came from because it’s all one camp anyway.
 Different people were allocated to do different things with different bands.
-It’s not like I was breaking up bands to get people, they were done so…
+It’s not like I was breaking up bands to get people; they were done.

 MORE PICTURES FROM JON OLIVA’S PAIN CONCERT IN COPENHAGEN !!